element36-io/hyperfridge-r0/docs/crypto.md

 ### EBICS Encryption and Decryption Process

 All messages between Client and Bank are singed XML documents.
-The payload is encrypted with a symetric key, whihc is shared with the client by encrypting it with the clients public key.
+The payload is encrypted with a symetric key, which is encrypting it with the Client's public key.

 ### Process Description when downloading payload data